CSBSJU/CSCI-239/assignments/lists-in-haskell.md

 lists: every list is either empty (`[]`), or it consists of a first element (`x`) followed by zero or more additional elements (`xs`).

-1. Write a Haskell function that computes the sum of a list, using the count function above as a model; check the type with the `:type` command after you have your function working.
+1. Write a Haskell function, called `mySum`, that computes the sum of a list, using the count function above as a model; check the type with the `:type` command after you have your function working.
 Why is the type different than count's?
-1. Write a simple Haskell function that computes the mean of a list by dividing its sum by its count.
+1. Write a Haskell function, called `myMean`, that computes the mean of a list by dividing its sum by its count.
 What happens when you call the function on an empty list?
 If you get an error, how do you fix it?

 Now let's count the number of times a particular element occurs in a list: